-How to stay safe, help reduce the spread of coronavirus (COVID-19) and protect others and your community.
+How to stay safe, help prevent the spread of COVID-19 and protect others and your community.

 On this page

 Social distancing guidelines

-You need to follow social distancing guidelines to help reduce the spread of COVID-19.
+You need to follow social distancing guidelines to help prevent the spread of COVID-19.
 This means limiting your contact with other people and keeping a physical distance of 2 metres (6 feet) away from others.

 To protect yourself and others you need to:

 - stay 2 metres (6 feet) away from other people as much as possible, unless you’re with your household members (the people you live with) or your close social contacts

 - keep your close social group consistent, as much as possible

 - make informed choices about who and how to interact with each other (consider age, occupation and health conditions)